1Prestes/react-calculator/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple design of a calculator developed in ReactJS using [Create React App](https://github.com/facebook/create-react-app) for studies .

 ## Available Scripts